Furniture Crafts (Wood Machining, Modern & Traditional Cabinet Making)

 Minimum qualifications: Level 1

-2 GCSE at grade D or above, but an interest and a commitment to working with wood to produce high quality furniture will be taken into consideration.
+19+ years: an interest and a commitment to working with wood to produce high quality furniture

 What else do I need to know?

 As the course progresses from samples to complete pieces, there will be a charge for the cost of the materials of the items produced.